Boussau/boussau.github.io/home/tutorials.md

 subtitle: RevBayes Tutorials
 permalink: /tutorials/
 levels:
-- General structure of the tutorials
+- General information
 - Tutorials for M2 students in Lyon
+- Tutorials for L3 students in Lyon
 - Tutorial on dating with relative constraints
 levels_id:
 - tutorial_structure
+- M2_Tutorials
+- L3_Tutorials

 ---

 This list shows some RevBayes tutorials for learning various aspects of RevBayes and Bayesian phylogenetic analysis.